What to do if you’re struggling to afford your loan repayments

 What should I do if I can't afford my loan payments?

-Sudden changes, such as losing your job or going through a family crisis, can leave you unable to meet your financial commitments.
-But whatever the reason you’re experiencing loan repayment difficulty, there are steps you can take to manage your debts:
+Sudden changes, such as losing your job, illness, or going through a family crisis, can leave you unable to meet your financial commitments.
+But whatever the reason you’re experiencing loan repayment difficulty, there are steps you can take to manage your debts.
+No debt is unsolvable, and here are some of the options available:

 What happens if I miss a loan repayment?

 If you miss several loan repayments – usually three to six months’ worth – you’ll get a default notice.
+A default for missed payments will stay on your credit file for six years and can affect your ability to borrow.
 You may also face the following if you don’t take any action:

 • The lender threatening to repossess your home or vehicle if it’s a secured loan